On-Device-AI-Hackathon-Ouroboros/Lumina-Your-AI-Tarot-Guide/README.md

 Receive personalized oracle messages based on your birthday and the exact moment you seek guidance.
 These messages aren't random but specifically generated for your "moment of seeking."

 ### 🃏 Tarot Reading
-Lumina offers two types of readings:
+Nova offers two types of readings:
 1. Yes or No: Get quick, concise, and clear answers to pressing questions when you're feeling indecisive about matters like "Will we meet again?" or "Should I make this relationship exclusive?"
-2. Lumina Tells You: Receive detailed insights by selecting a category (love, career, self-discovery, etc.).
-Lumina automatically matches the most suitable card spread for your question and provides comprehensive guidance.
+2. Nova Tells You: Receive detailed insights by selecting a category (love, career, self-discovery, etc.).
+Nova automatically matches the most suitable card spread for your question and provides comprehensive guidance.
 Continue the conversation to explore your reading further.

 ### 📓 Self Journal
 Your personal space to document thoughts, emotions, and daily experiences.
-Unlike standard mood tracking apps that require you to define your emotions (which most people struggle with), Lumina uses AI to analyze your journal entries and provide emotional insights.
+Unlike standard mood tracking apps that require you to define your emotions (which most people struggle with), Nova uses AI to analyze your journal entries and provide emotional insights.
 Future updates will include a database feature to track emotional patterns over time.

 ## Developers
 - Ziqi Liu, [Linkedin](https://www.linkedin.com/in/ziqi-l-scarlett/)